subhojit777/imag/doc/src/09020-changelog.md

       `std::str::Lines` iterator takes empty lines as no lines.
     * `libimagentryedit` fixed to inherit stdin and stderr to child process for editor command.
+    * `libimagrt` produced the editor command without taking arguments into account.

 ## 0.6.3